 OncoCare

 When it comes to cancer, nutrition is one of the most important factors in the overall health of a patient.
-Diet and nutrition play a vital role in the recovery process, and can be especially beneficial during chemotherapy, targeted therapy, immunotherapy, and follow-up visits.
+This is because diet and nutrition play a vital role in the recovery process and can be especially beneficial during chemotherapy, targeted therapy, immunotherapy, and follow-up visits.

-Unfortunately, many cancer patients are uncertain about what type of nutrition they should be receiving due to conflicting information from well-meaning family and friends as well as from the internet.
-To help clear up some of this confusion, let's break down why nutrition is so important for cancer patients, and identify key nutrients from their diet that are essential for their health.
+Unfortunately, many patients with cancer are uncertain about what type of nutrition they should be receiving due to conflicting information from well-meaning family and friends as well as from the internet.
+To help clear up some of this confusion, let's break down why nutrition is so important for cancer patients and identify key nutrients from their diet that are essential for their health.

 Proteins are essential for cell regeneration and growth, making them an incredibly important part of any cancer patient’s diet.
 Protein can be found in foods like lean meats, eggs, dairy products and legumes.
 For those who have difficulty chewing or swallowing, protein shakes and other supplements may be a good option.

 Fat is an important source of energy for cancer patients going through chemotherapy.
-Fats also provide essential fatty acids that help maintain cell integrity, immunity, and reduce inflammation in the body.
-Healthy sources of fat include avocados, nuts, seeds and oily fish like salmon and mackerel.
+Fats also provide essential fatty acids that help maintain cell integrity and immunity and reduce inflammation in the body.
+Healthy sources of fat include avocados, nuts, seeds, and oily fish like salmon and mackerel.

-At OncoCare Cancer Centre in Singapore, we provide quality care and support for our patients who are undergoing treatment.
+At OncoCare Cancer Centre in Singapore, we provide quality care and support for our patients who are undergoing cancer treatment.
 We partner with you at every step of your journey, and this includes advice on the optimal nutrition you’ll need.
-Make an appointment to speak to one of our well-experienced specialists today.
+Make an appointment to speak to one of our specialists today, and for more information on the importance of your diet during this phase, read our guide on How Diet and Food Choices Can Influence Cancer Risks.

 “Expert knowledge means better care for cancer”